 There is a saying among fellow bird enthusiasts in Indian vernacular which means – “You have not seen anything if you have not been to Eaglenest”.
 Eaglenest or Eagle’s Nest Wildlife sanctuary is a major birding location in India.
 Eaglenest Wildlife Sanctuary is unique because of the unusually high bird density and more than 450 species of birds including discovery of a new species over the years.

 Eaglenest Wildlife Sanctuary is located in the Indian state of Arunachal Pradesh.
 It is on the foothills of the Eastern Himalayas towards the western part of Arunachal Pradesh near the international border with Bhutan.
-The picturesque sanctuary is located with an almost contiguous forest area starting from Sikkim and West Bengal in the west, spreading across the Dooars into Bhutan and moving into Arunachal Pradesh.
-The entire area is very rich in bio-diversity which is justified by the number of national parks and wildlife sanctuaries in this area.
+The picturesque sanctuary is located with an almost contiguous forest area starting from Sikkim and West Bengal in the west, thus spreading across the Dooars into Bhutan and then into Arunachal Pradesh.
+As a result , the entire area is very rich in bio-diversity which is justified by the number of national parks and wildlife sanctuaries in this area.

 The area starts from the plains of Assam to the Eaglenest and Sessa ridges at 3,250 metres (10,663 ft) and 3,150 metres (10,335 ft) respectively in altitude.
 The unpaved and motor-able Eaglenest pass at 2800 mts offer enough access to this area to enjoy the flora and fauna.